People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - your tool name

-- your main product name
+- your product name

-- your author or founder name
+- your author name

-- your important category names
+- your main category names

-For AI Content Tools, examples could be:
+For my own site, examples could be:

 - AI Content Tools